ICT For Learning

 - a tough shell or protective covering

 Performance appropriate for use

-- Mid to high end machines may have “i5” processors, greater hard drive size, memory and be more suitable for specialist courses such as art, design and media.
-Costs will likely be $800 and above
+- Mid to high end machines may have i5 or i7 processors, greater hard drive size, better memory (RAM) and be more suitable for specialist courses such as art, design and media.
+Costs will likely be $800 and above.

 Device configurations change regularly, as do prices and there are a wide range of suitable devices.

 Will the school be operating a purchasing programme?

 Not at this time, although we have relationships with a number of resellers who understand our preferences.

 - Cyclone (online only) - We have purchased desktops and laptops from Cyclone for many years.
 Bulk purchasing for many New Zealand schools of a selected range of devices means that they provide excellent hardware packages including warranty and insurance options.
 Cyclone list a small number of items that we have approved.
 They operate an online shop through which special pricing is available for our students. http://byod.cyclone.co.nz/westlakeboys Username: westlakeboys Password: wbhs

 - PB Technologies - PBTech sells a wide range of laptops and netbooks.
 Their online website is at http://www.pbtech.co.nz/, and they have provided pricing for a range of suitable models at www.pbtech.co.nz/edu.
 (Please note that while Chromebooks and iPads are listed, we do not recommend these).
 Packages can include warranty, insurance and finance options.
 PB Technologies also have a physical store in Wairau Park where these prices are available.
 Joshua Yoon is our main contact and can help you.
 He can also be emailed at [email protected]